thiagomesq/proposal-voting/README.md

 ## License

-This project is licensed under the MIT
+This project is licensed under the MIT License.